Philadelphia Introduction Walking Tour (Self Guided), Philadelphia

 Tip:

-You may skip the introductory film on the 1st floor, but don't skip the presentation on George Washington's tent, which is the museum's highlight.
-Check to see what times the presentation is playing, and make sure to show up a little bit early, as the theater is not large and fills up quickly.
+The museum's highlight is the tent used by George Washington during the independence war.
+Check what times the presentation is playing, and make sure to show up a little bit early, as the theater is not large and fills up quickly.

 Tip:

-You may skip the introductory film on the 1st floor, but don't skip the presentation on George Washington's tent, which is the museum's highlight.
-Check to see what times the presentation is playing, and make sure to show up a little bit early, as the theater is not large and fills up quickly.
+The museum's highlight is the tent used by George Washington during the independence war.
+Check what times the presentation is playing, and make sure to show up a little bit early, as the theater is not large and fills up quickly.

 The Benjamin Franklin Museum lies in the fully-enclosed courtyard where the Founding Father's house and print shop once stood.
 Although these were torn down long ago, some archaeological remains were excavated and are visible beneath glass windows in the ground along with explanatory signs.